Jayanti Behera

-Jayanti Behera is a track & field paralympic athlete who represents India in the Women's 200m, 400m, and 800m event.
+Jayanti Behera (born 11 June 1999) is a track & field paralympic athlete who represents India in the Women's 200m, 400m, and 800m event.
 She is a world youth champion in the TR 400m event and she has also won the gold medal at the recent National Para Athletics Championships 2018 in Panchkula.
 She is supported by the GoSports Foundation through the Para Champions Programme.

 Childhood and early life

 Jayanti Behera was born on 11 June 1999 in a poor family in Manitilasahi village under Sakhigopal of Puri district of Odisha, India.
 Her mother, Ashamani is a housewife and her father, Kunja Behera works as a daily laborer in coconut plantations of Sakhigopal.
 She is the youngest among her three siblings and studied in Sri Ram Chandrapur High School in Sakhigopal.

 Injury

 Jayanti Behera was just one year old when she accidentally fell into a brick kiln lit with fire.
 Though her mother noticed and dragged her out immediately, the mishap left her with severe second degree burns on the left side of her upper body and a burn contracture on left elbow and non functional fingers.

 Jayanti would watch students run around and play at school and decided to take up sprinting as a sport in class VII even though it was a painful experience for her.
 Her skills were noticed by her coach Bishnu Prasad Mishra during a school athletic meet in which she won the first prize.
 Mishra brought her to his Gurukul Athletic Training Centre at Sakhigopal and started training her for athletics free of cost as Jayanti's family was unable to afford her coaching and nutrition.